 Pasi Nikkanen: Welcome to HappyToday Podcast.
 This is a podcast for those who want to improve service experience of internal services.
 If you use ServiceNow or other enterprise service management system, then this is for you.

 Pasi Nikkanen: So, welcome to episode three of HappyToday Podcast.
 Today we are going to talk about measuring, and when should you measure, what are the fears relating to it.
-And I think a good approach for measuring is that it's actually only showing you what the employees are already experience.
+And I think a good approach for measuring is that it's actually only showing you what the employees are already experiencing.
 So, there's always the employee experience already there.
 If you're measuring or not, that doesn't really change the fact.
 But why do you think, Sami, why are people hesitant sometimes, saying that that is not the time, that the customer is not ready yet, or what is it related to?

 Sami Kallio: I would say that the transparency of measuring things and showing that directly the business during sometimes, in the process of thinking that we have to be more ready to be able to show.
 But the whole measurement is not about throwing that one number that is your result or that is your goal or that is whatever.
 The main point of measurement is to understand what you should be doing better.
 And understanding that, together with all the stakeholders, will really help you to get rid of those kind of pushing things to different directions.
 And showing the businesses that in overall, we know from our benchmarks that in overall, everybody is doing quite well.
 But everybody's also having problem areas.
-So, recognizing that together with the businesses builds trust, not pointing out the ideas doing badly.
+So, recognising that together with the businesses builds trust, not pointing out the ideas doing badly.

 Pasi Nikkanen: And I also see that people feel that one time thing with projects, but all the time when you're doing enterprises, you're doing multiple small things.
 You are having digital transformation projects.
 You are changing something to the cloud.
 You are having new devices.
 And all these small things actually sum up to the employee experience.
 So, I think that's usually the reason what I talk with the customers is that this is why you need to be measuring it continuously, so that you see the trends.
 All the small things.
 Because also some unexpected things might happen that are totally out of your control.
 Like I saw with one customer that they had a security breach.
 They were getting accounts locked in.
 And it was clearly visible in the productivity numbers of the employees.
 So now they can suddenly show that, hey, this is the effect if we have poor security, for example.